Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Introduction

-Another useful parameters to estimate the sparsity of $A$ and to formulate our results are the matrix norms.
+Other parameters that are useful in expressing our results and have some connections with sparsity are matrix norms.
 We recall the definitions.
 The maximum absolute value of entries of a matrix $A$ (also known as \emph{the matrix $\max$-norm}) is denoted by $\|A\|_{\max} = \max_{i,j} \abs{A_{i\,j}}$.
 For a matrix $A$, by $\|A\|_p$ we denote the matrix norm, induced by the $l_p$ vector norm.
 It is known that

 Again, we need a similar definition of a norm with respect to non-degenerate sub-matrices $B$ of $A$: